ISE Cryptography — Lecture 03

 • From here, it’s easy!

-• Inject 14 bytes + 1 cracked byte (15 in total)
+• Inject 14 bytes + 1 cracked byte (15 total), isolating the second byte

 • Cycle through 256 possibilities and find a match